 Here are 9 Ways To Get the Most Out Of Easter Sunday:

 1. Attend a Passion Play (preferably on Good Friday)

-Many people are are visual learners.
+Many people are visual learners.
 Sure we read the story of the crucifixion a dozen or so times a year, but many have never truly experienced the power of watching the Jesus character endure the beatings and the cross.
 Although many passion performances have some gruesome images, there are still several that are family friendly.
 A Good Friday passion performance may help you better understand the miracle of Easter morning and get you ready to celebrate on Easter Sunday.
-If you are unable to attend a passion play, many can be brought to your DVD player: consider substituting a play for Passion of the Christ, Jesus of Nazareth, The Gospel of John or even pieces of the Bible Mini Series that aired on History Channel.
-For kids you can watch the animated or live action version of The Lion, The Witch, and The Wardrobe.
-With kids, talk about how Aslan’s death mirrors Jesus in that he died for his friends.
+If you are unable to attend a passion play, many can be brought to your DVD player: Passion of the Christ, Jesus of Nazareth, The Gospel of John or even pieces of the Bible Mini Series that aired on History Channel are great options.
+For kids you can watch the animated or live action version of The Lion, The Witch, and The Wardrobe and draw parallels to Jesus and Alan and their sacrifices.

 2. Have Communion with your Family the Thursday before Easter

 Perhaps you want a personal or intimate atmosphere by which you celebrate Easter with your family.
 Some churches celebrate this day as Maundy Thursday with a communion service but if your.
 Hitch doesn’t have this service then consider taking communion after dinner on this Thursday at home with your family.
 This is the day that traditional protestant churches recognize as Jesus’ ‘Last Supper’ so consider reading that text during communion with your family.
 To make this even more special invite your pastor or small group over and have a traditional Passover meal that precedes communion.
 Consider making your own unleavened bread or using real wine so that you don’t have to use the often times stale styrofoam textured wafers and grape juice.